nshiab/simple-data-analysis/README.md

             "https://raw.githubusercontent.com/nshiab/simple-data-analysis/main/test/data/files/cities.csv"
         )

-        // We join the two tables based
+        // We join the two tables.
+By default,
-        // on the ids and put the joined rows
+        // join searches for a common column
+        // and does a left join.
+The result is stored in
-        // in the table results.
+        // the left table (dailyTemperatures here).
-        await sdb.join("dailyTemperatures", "cities", "id", "left", "results")
+        await sdb.join("dailyTemperatures", "cities")

         // We select the columns of interest
-        // in the table results.
+        // after the join operation.
-        await sdb.selectColumns("results", [
+        await sdb.selectColumns("dailyTemperatures", [
             "city",
             "slope",
             "yIntercept",